-Hepatitis A and E are viral infections of the liver caused by Hepatitis A virus and Hepatitis E virus respectively.
+Hepatitis A and E are viral infections of the liver caused by the Hepatitis A virus and Hepatitis E virus respectively.
 Both viruses cause acute liver infection with debilitating symptoms but progressing into advanced chronic liver diseases is very uncommon.

 Mode of spread:

-Both hepatitis A and E are predominantly spread through the fecal-oral route and can cause epidemic worldwide.
+Both hepatitis A and E are predominantly spread through the fecal-oral route and can cause epidemics worldwide.
 If a healthy and unvaccinated person ingests food contaminated with a virus.
 He/she can develop Hepatitis A or E infection.
 Hepatitis A one of the most frequent causes of foodborne infection.
 Water or food contaminated with human fecal matter the leading cause of this infection in Pakistan.
 Poor sanitation, contamination of drinking water ( even a few drops of sewage mixing) can spread hepatitis A and B rapidly.
-Recent research in areas of Karachi shows that vegetables irrigated with the sewage water.
+Recent research in areas of Karachi shows that vegetables irrigated with sewage water.
 A considerable amount of hepatitis A virus in them.

 Closed contact with a person infected with hepatitis A or E, transfusion of infected blood.
 The male having sex with male and illicit drug use (not only injectable) other modes of spread.
 Immunocompromised individuals and those on immunosuppressive medication after liver transplant at a significantly higher risk of hepatitis E infection.